Skip to Main Content

 If your child qualifies for Summer EBT through an application on file with a school operating the National School Lunch Program, they do not have an additional age requirement.

-If your child qualifies for Summer EBT through their participation in another qualifying program (SNAP, TANF, Income Eligible Medicaid, and/or Youth in Care/foster care) and your child does not have a completed application on file with a school operating the National School Lunch Program, they must meet Illinois’s compulsory school age (age 6-17).
+If your child qualifies for Summer EBT through their participation in another qualifying program (SNAP, TANF, Income Eligible Medicaid, VTTC, and/or Youth in Care/foster care) AND your child does NOT have a completed application on file with a school operating the National School Lunch Program, they must meet Illinois’s compulsory school age to receive Summer EBT benefits in 2024 (date of birth between July 2, 2005 and August 31, 2018).

 How Do I Apply?

-Your child will be automatically enrolled in Summer EBT if they are enrolled in one of the following programs at any point during the period of 7/1/2023 through 8/31/2024.
-You do not need to apply but you should verify that your address on file is up-to-date.
+Your child will be automatically enrolled in Summer EBT if they were enrolled in one of the following programs at any point during the period July 1, 2023 through August 31, 2024:

 • Supplemental Nutrition Assistance Program (SNAP/Link)